By March 1, 2021

-In addition for the 2019 and subsequent taxation years, T5 Summary and Supplementary reporting is required in respect of interest payments on account of money loan to, money on deposit with, or property of any kind deposited or placed with a trust.
+In addition, T5 Summary and Supplementary reporting is required in respect of interest payments on account of money loaned to, money on deposit with, or property of any kind deposited or placed with a trust.
 This also applies to a partnership.

 Please note that exceptions to the above rule include:

 - interest paid by one individual to another, such as interest paid on private mortgages;